 In accordance with tradition, Turkish coffee is not consumed at random intervals throughout the day.
 Instead, it is usually enjoyed in the morning and between noon meals.
 It’s not to say you can’t enjoy Turkish coffee at any time of day - it’s just that these are the times it was traditionally brewed and consumed.

-One of the few things almost every coffee brewing method has in common is the way in which the grounds are strained from the liquid, either during or after the brewing process.
+One of the few things almost every specialty coffee brewing method has in common is the way in which the grounds are strained from the liquid, either during or after the brewing process.
 The grounds used to make Turkish coffee are, by contrast, left in the mixture.